jobethbootz1/TwineCollaborationProject/README.md

 # TwineCollaborationProject
 # Contributors to the project: Bailee and Jo Beth
 # Version 5 is final production for this assignment
+# For this assignment, Bailee and I worked together to merge the narrative and asset elements so that we could review and share on the system.
+Bailee was the lead writer on the narrative end and I worked on asset collection and development.
+Together, we worked to code the Twine portion.
+The process on GitHub was not fully intuitive and we have worked through multiple phases to do the basics in the system.
+Both Bailee and I spent a significant amount of time in tutorials and searches to understand the basic processes.
+The positive of this system is visual branch management and the ability to access and view assets for seamless integration.
+The process of pushing and pulling items was done to merge into our main branch so we could see updates from each other.